 The retreat will be facilitated by Caitlin Clare, Kate Raffin, Tegan Cork & Laura Stampa.

 Kate’s first language is colour.
 She comes with over 12 years experience mediator, facilitator and trainer and has been a practicing artist since she could hold a crayon.
 She is a certified trainer with the Centre for Nonviolent Communication www.cnvc.org and is an animator with Play in the Wild – initiations into Nonviolence for youth, educators and families www.playinthewild.org .
 Kate’s work and passion highlights the power we have to represent our true longings in ways that inspire connection through engagement with life and each other.
 Kate brings an appreciation for the human challenges of ‘being nonviolence’ as well as inspiration and courage for real change in our lives –CREATIVELY.
 To see more about Kate go to www.hearttalkmatters.com

 Caitlin is a Zenthai Shiatsu and Biodynamic Craniosacral therapist, NVC mediator and adventurer into the nature of all things.
-This year she immersed into both a white water canoeing journey with Tegan and Laura, and also the NVC expedition into Kakadu with Kate and Cassie Newnes.
+In 2018 she immersed into both a white water canoeing journey with Tegan and Laura, and also the NVC expedition into Kakadu with Kate and Cassie Newnes.
 And from the profound experience of these journeys grew a vision to merge the two.
-To combine the support and connection of NVC with the thrill and challenge of white water canoeing and the peace and simplicity of life on the river.
+This was achieved with our first collaboration in January this year.
+Living out her dream to combine the support and connection of NVC with the thrill and challenge of white water canoeing and the peace and simplicity of life on the river.

 It was so magic we all want to do it again.
 Head over to BOOK YOUR JOURNEY to secure your spot or contact us below if you have any questions.